This is the multi-page printable view of this section. Click here to print.

 - Maintenance: Temporary maintenance state

-Create Snapshot Immediately create a snapshot at the creation point - For details on snapshot creation, see Creating a Snapshot
+Create snapshot Immediately create a snapshot at the time of creation - For detailed information on snapshot creation, see Creating a Snapshot

-Snapshot Recovery Recover volume to the latest snapshot in Available state - For details on snapshot recovery, see Recovering a Snapshot
+Snapshot recovery Recover the volume using the latest snapshot in Available state - For detailed information on snapshot recovery, see 스냅샷 복구하기

-- The Block Storage Details page displays status information and additional feature information, and consists of Details, Snapshot List, Tags, and Operation History tabs.
+- Block Storage Details page displays status information and additional feature information, and consists of Details, Snapshot List, Tags, Activity History tabs.

-On the Block Storage List page, you can view detailed information of the selected resource and modify information if necessary.
+Block Storage List page lets you view detailed information of the selected resource and edit the information if needed.

 |---|---|